Phillip Island Tour Reviews

 Why you should you visit Phillip Island

 This Phillip Island tour is an animal lovers dream!
-Join us on an adventure south of Melbourne to the beautiful Phillip Island, in one day we will visit a Wildlife Sanctuary with countless Aussie animals, walk along wild and rugged surf beaches, spot wild Kangaroos and Wallabies, and at the end of the day visit the world-famous Penguin Parade.
+Join us on an adventure south of Melbourne to the beautiful Phillip Island, in one day we will experience a guided ranger journey through the Philip Island Koala Reserve, walk along wild and rugged surf beaches, spot wild Kangaroos and Wallabies, and at the end of the day visit the world-famous Penguin Parade.

 Phillip Island Tour Itinerary